-“There are a lot of hashtag things that you gotta put in your post, such as #doberman, so those people can see who you are,” Charles stated.
-“There are some big accounts that feature Dobermans such as @DobermanPride and @DobieLove that have a hundred thousand or more followers each.
-Once Ruby was getting featured on those accounts, Ruby’s follower count would jump.
+“There are a lot of hashtags that you must attach to your posts, such as #doberman, so those people can see who you are,” Charles stated.
+“There are some big accounts that feature dobermans such as @DobermanPride and @DobieLove that have a hundred thousand or more followers each.
+Once Ruby was getting featured on those accounts, Ruby’s follower count jumped.

 “When we started, I thought, wow, Ruby has 100 followers.
 Then someone would feature her and it would suddenly bump to 250 followers, then 1000.”